edisplay/RCB_TA_notes/week-11-intro-constructors-two-days/lesson-plan-11.2.md

 var PartyBus = require('./party_bus.js');
 ```

 * show students how you have to require a constructor function file inside of a constructor function file to get it to work

 ### Partners do 45 minutes

+* Pavan to do: finish this exercise *

 "Everyone open up sublime text and code."